Part of the complete guide to understanding addiction

 Unresolved trauma is a major contributing factor to substance abuse.
 It is reported that two-thirds of adult addicts have experienced some form of traumatic experience as a child, whether physical or sexual.
 Success in alcohol and drug rehab treatment is founded on addressing the underlying root causes of ongoing substance abuse.

-In the past , it was common for the two to be treated separately,
+In the past, it was common for childhood trauma and drug addiction to be treated separately.

-Once the evidence that trauma and addiction are deeply connected became widely known, understanding how to treat trauma and addiction simultaneously became a priority.
+Once the evidence that unresolved trauma and addiction are in fact deeply connected became widely known, understanding how to treat trauma and substance abuse simultaneously became a priority.
 Trauma-focused drug rehab treatment spread and many drug treatment centers created programs to address both issues at the same time.

-in both inpatient rehab and outpatient rehab programming, clients suffering from co-occurring disorders will leann coping tools and mechanisms with various addiction and mental health therapy modalities.
+In both inpatient rehab and outpatient rehab programming, clients suffering from co-occurring disorders will learn coping tools and mechanisms using various addiction and mental health therapy modalities.
 These include grief or loss counseling, peer support groups, Cognitive Behavioral Therapy (CBT), desensitization work (exposure therapy), pharmacotherapy, holistic practices, and coping skill development.
 An individual may use all or just some of these as part of their multi-faceted substance abuse treatment program.
-At Avenues Recovery, once a client successfully undergoes detox from drinking or drugs, a personalized treatment plan is created to address any issues contributing to that specific battle with drug addiction.
-This gives the client the best chance to turn his or her incoming stint at inpatient and outpatient addiction rehab into lasting recovery.
+At Avenues Recovery, once a client successfully undergoes detox from drinking or drugs, a personalized treatment plan is created to address any issues contributing to their specific battle with drug addiction.
+This gives the client the best chance to turn his or her incoming stint at a residential treatment program or IOP rehab into a lasting successful recovery.

 Addiction and Trauma Recovery Integration Model